 West Memphis, Ark

 Campground at Barnes Crossing

 We arrived slightly early for our site but found no issue with being early.
 The host was pleasant and quickly supplied us with the necessary information, a copy of our receipt (we had prepaid to secure it) and a map of the premises showing where we were to park.
 We were then led to our slot, #96 by a gentleman in a golf cart which ended up being on the banks of the Mississippi River, offering a magnificent view of this majestic waterway.

 Our Rhinoflex sewer hose hooked up easily as did our water hose.
-We used a filtering system and a water pressure guage fitting to verify if there were any issues with too much pressure.
-None here are all, as the dial indicated medium low pressure available.
+We used a filtering system and a water pressure gauge fitting to verify if there were any issues with too much pressure.
+None here are all, as the dial indicated medium-low pressure available.

 So, no issues with electricity, sewer or water.
 Concrete pad with spacious green areas separating each site from the next allowed for breathing room without encroachment from anyone.
 There were no trees nearby, but plenty farther from the banks of the river.
 I was informed this area was for those who stay long-term, and where we were was for those only remaining a night or so.
 Fair enough.
 The view more than made up for the lack of trees and it would only be for one evening anyway.